corundum/corundum/README.md

 The `pcie_us_if` module is an adaptation shim for Xilinx 7-series, UltraScale, and UltraScale+.
 It handles the main datapath, configuration space parameters, MSI interrupts, and flow control.

 The `pcie_s10_if` module is an adaptation shim for Intel Stratix 10 GX/SX/TX/MX series FPGAs that use the H-Tile or L-Tile for PCIe.
 It handles the main datapath, configuration space parameters, MSI interrupts, and flow control.

+The `pcie_ptile_if` module is an adaptation shim for Intel Stratix 10 DX/Agilex series FPGAs that use the P-Tile for PCIe.
+It handles the main datapath, configuration space parameters, and flow control.

 ### PCIe AXI and AXI lite master